BinaryBeard/ingredient2recipe/README.md

 **Example**

 ```
-python src/main.py fish chicken
+src/main.py fish chicken
 ```

 **Fix**

 We would need a better way to qualify ingredients.
-Chicken is very generic and isn't used in many recipes.
-Typically recipes call for chicken breast, or chicken thighs, etc. We need a better way to qualify the type of chicken [read: and other generic ingredients] the user is inputting.
+Typically recipes call for chicken breast, or chicken thighs, etc. Chicken is very generic and isn't used in many recipes.
+We need a better way to qualify the type of chicken [read: and other generic ingredients] the user is inputting.
 There would be a robust infrastructure of regular expressions to handle most of this logic.

 **Estimation**